 The primary objective of Attack Path Management is to help organizations eliminate key Choke Points such that it’s no longer worth the adversary’s effort to try to enumerate or execute Attack Paths in that organization’s network.
 With this end-goal in mind, it is vital that Attack Path Management produce practical, precise, and safe remediation guidance that organizations can easily implement.

 Attack Paths present a large risk to every organization, but every organization must choose for themselves how much time, money, and political capital to expend in the name of managing Attack Paths.
-For this reason, Attack Path Management must provide practical remediation guidance that adheres to three criteria:
+For this reason, Attack Path Management must provide practical remediation guidance that adheres to four criteria:

 - Remediation actions should not require drastic changes to the environment’s directory services architecture